kognifai/PoseidonNext-Framework/SDK-documentation/Statistics-Service.md

     TrackMetric = 2
 }
 ```
-This service exposes the below method, which facilitates the user to store records.
+This service exposes the below method which facilitates the user to store records.

 ```typescript
 export interface IStatisticsCollectionService  {